-When it comes to building inbound links, many search marketers (myself included) would put link building near the bottom of the list of ‘SEO tasks I actually enjoy doing’.
-In the age of Penguins, Pandas, and Hummingbirds (oh my!), it’s only getting more and more difficult to identify and act on quality link building opportunities.
-Fortunately, there are still a number of ways to generate safe, high quality backlinks in 2016.
-Here are 16 of my favorite link building examples.
+When it comes to building inbound links, many search marketers (myself included) would put link building near the bottom of the list of ‘SEO tasks I actually enjoy doing.’
+In the age of Penguins, Pandas, and Hummingbirds (oh my!), it’s only getting more and more difficult to identify and act on quality link-building opportunities.
+Fortunately, there are still a number of ways to generate safe, high-quality backlinks in 2016.
+Here are 16 of my favorite link-building examples.

 1) Links from Educational Sites

 In terms of top-level domains, “.edu”, or educational websites, are among the most valuable and authoritative link sources on the web.
-With rare exception, educational sites are extremely safe, if difficult to acquire because of their closed nature.
+With rare exceptions, educational sites are extremely safe, if difficult to acquire because of their closed nature.
 Finding a student community forum where you may be able to answer questions or provide help is a great way to get a foot in the door on educational websites.
 You can also try offering a small scholarship or other sponsorship in exchange for a permanent link, though this is definitely a ‘pay-to-play’ approach.

 2) Links from Government Sites